Ima Market

 The Ima Market (Ima Keithel; literally, Mothers' Market), also known as the Nupi Keithel (Women's Market) or the Khwairamband Keithel (Khwairamband Market), is a women-only market in the middle of Imphal in the Indian state of Manipur.
-It is the only market in the world run entirely by women.
-Inside the market, male shopkeepers and vendors are not allowed to sell anything.
-The Government of Manipur has announced that the male shopkeepers and vendors will be punished if their shops and vendors are found inside the market.
-It is a commercial center and a popular tourist attraction in the state of Manipur.
-It was established in the 16th century and hosts around 5,000–6,000 women vendors who sell a variety of products.
-Products such as vegetables, fruits, textiles, toys, fish, spices and utensils are available in the market.
-It is the largest all–women market in Asia.
+The market hosts around 5,000–6,000 women vendors who sell a variety of products, such as vegetables, fruits, textiles, toys, fish, spices and utensils.
+It is a popular tourist attraction in the state of Manipur as the largest all-women market in Asia.

 History

 The market was established in the 16th century following the imposition of the labour system, lallup-kaba in 1533 CE.
 The lallup-kaba was a forced labour system in Manipur Kingdom which required male members of the Meitei ethnicity to work in distant lands or to serve in the army.
 As a consequence of the system, women had to support their households by cultivating their fields or weaving textiles and then selling the products on improvised markets.
 The improvised markets led to the formation of the organized Ima Keithel.
 The Ima Keithel was the primary permanent market in Manipur until the 20th century.

 In 1891, the British colonial administration attempted to impose economic and political reform in Manipur Kingdom, which disrupted the functioning of the market.
 The reforms involved large scale seizure and export of food corps from Manipur without consideration for local requirements which caused starvation at times of Mautam.
 It led to agitations by the women of the Ima Keithel and in response, the British attempted to sell off the assets and properties of Ima Keithel to foreigners and external buyers.
 This, among other causes, resulted in the Nupi Lan or the women's war, which eventually seized with the Japanese invasion of India.

 Following independence, the market regained prominence as a commercial center and a hub of socio-political discussions.
 In 2010, the market was moved into the Khawairamband Bazaar complex constructed by the Municipal Corporation of Imphal.
 The complex had sustained damaged in the 2016 Imphal earthquake, which effected the livelihood of around 800 vendors.